-Usually a separate committee is formed to come up with a program for those not playing golf.
+Usually, a separate committee is formed to come up with a program for those not playing golf.
 Essential elements would be as follows:-

-Activities for non players on Monday, Tuesday and Friday (Thursday can be a free day) bearing in mind that the partners do not play on Friday so numbers could be up as some of the playing partners may wish to join the Friday activities.
+Activities for non-players on Monday, Tuesday, Thursday and Friday, bearing in mind that the partners do not play on the Friday so there will be more people who wish to join the Friday activity.

-An activity maybe planned for Wednesday for all participants, although some may like to do their own thing.
+An activity maybe planned for Wednesday for all participants, although some may like to do their own thing, so having options is good.